steveuniverseuwu/BLOCKCHAIN-EVIDENCE/README.md

 - Replace the Polygon hash stub with an on-chain anchoring service or smart contract call.
 - Swap the synthetic ZKP proof generator with a true verifier (e.g., snarkjs or zk-SNARK service).
 - Persist session data through IndexedDB or a backend API once ready for integration tests.

+## GitHub Pages Hosting

+The project is pre-configured for GitHub Pages at `https://<your-user>.github.io/BLOCKCHAIN-EVIDENCE/`:

+- Vite’s `base` path is set to `/BLOCKCHAIN-EVIDENCE/` and routing uses `HashRouter`, so assets and deep links resolve correctly.
+- Running `npm run deploy` builds the site and pushes the `dist/` output to the `gh-pages` branch via `gh-pages`.
+- Enable GitHub Pages in the repo settings, point it at `gh-pages`, and the site will update each time you run the deploy script.